PacifistMC/pacifist-remapper/README.md

   The **-obf** must be added after the name of the access widener because the actual example.accesswidener is not an access widener that Ignite understands! (unless if you're making it in spigot mappings)

   ## ShadowJar configuration (Required for now)
-  If you're using shadow or something simillar then you'll need to set the path & name to where the original jar task makes it's jar
+  If you're using shadow or something similar then you'll need to set the path & name to where the original jar task makes its jar
   If you're using default build stuff then you can add this to your shadowJar
   ```groovy
   shadowJar {